roflcopterDorrie/govCMS-SaaS-vagrant/README.md

 configuration you need to.

 ## Beetbox domain

-Beetbox by default will create the site based on the name of the directory.
-If you've cloned the repo into a different directory the URL will be `{DIRECTORY}.local`.

-The drush alias will always be @govCMS-SaaS-vagrant.local.

 The project is based on beetbox, so you can override [beetbox config](https://github.com/beetboxvm/beetbox/blob/master/.beetbox/config.yml) in .beetbox/config.yml